 The aim of this article is to draw the reader's attention to how we can deal with our feelings, especially our „unpleasant“ ones, and strengthen relationships at the same time.
 Whether it is a working relationship or a relationship with relatives, a daughter, a father, a mother or a spouse - the principle remains the same.
-Marshall B. Rosenberg's principle of non-violent communication is intended to convey a certain attitude that can make it possible to put theory into practice.
+Behind the principle of non-violent Communication by Marshall B. Rosenberg is intended to convey a certain attitude that can make it possible to put theory into practice.

 About the inventor of non-violent communication Marshall B. Rosenberg